What is Yoga?

 Correct breathing techniques are important for all aspects of yoga.
 Researchers revealed that a 20-minute Yoga sequence improved respiratory capacity similar to that of aerobic exercise.
 The biggest impact on chest expansion was found on certain asanas (poses) including the tree posture, cat-cow pose, seated, half spinal twist & psychic union pose

 It appears that yoga improves sexual function in both men and women, and may even be helpful in preventing and treating poblems in this area.
-Yoga improves blood flow in ALL areas of the body, improves mood, reduces stress, and encouages relaxation,
+Yoga improves blood flow in ALL areas of the body, improves mood, reduces stress, and encourages relaxation,

 Lower Blood Sugar